-Running shoes are shoes that are specifically designed to suit the needs of runners, who generally tend to have very different needs than that of walkers.
+Running shoes are shoes that are specifically designed to suit the needs of runners.
+They generally tend to have very different needs than that of walkers.
 Running shoes can be different based on how you run.
 They are different for toe-strikers, midfoot-strikers, and heel-strikers.
 You need comfortable shoes like the Saucony Men’s Redeemer ISO Road Running Shoe to ensure you are not getting pain after running.

 These shoes are built in a way that they are lighter in weight but also provide more cushioning than regular walking shoes.
-Running shoes also need to provide much better traction and stability because the chances of falling or slipping while running are much higher compared to walking.
-These shoes are designed with a technology-focused approach and are meant to improve your technique.
+Running shoes also need to provide much better traction and stability.
+Obviously because the chances of falling or slipping while running are much higher compared to walking.
+These shoes are designed with a technology-focused approach.
+They are meant to improve your technique.
 One of the best examples of these kinds of shoes is the Brooks Men’s Adrenaline GTS 18 Running Shoe.

 These shoes, on the other hand, are the best shoes for walking, but not so great when it comes to running.
 Unlike running shoes, which are designed with improving the athlete’s technique in mind, these shoes are designed with comfort in mind and will give you the best possible walking experience.
 Those using these shoes are bound to get the most comfortable walking experience.

 Here, the shoes can be heavier and wider, so that you can walk without having to worry about uneven surfaces or losing your grip on the ground.
-These shoes are also designed to correct your posture while you walk so that you do not end up putting unnecessary stress that causes lower back pain.
-If you are considering buying walking shoes for women, you might want to take a closer look at the Vionic Walker, which is a great set of shoes.
+These shoes are also designed to correct your posture while you walk.
+Therefore, you do not end up putting unnecessary stress that causes lower back pain.
+If you are considering buying walking shoes for women, you might want to take a closer look at the Vionic Walker.
+This is a great set of shoes.

 ‘Trainers’ is basically what we call gym training shoes and are meant to be worn by people who frequent the gym.
-The focus of trainers is to provide you with safety and stability while working out and they focus more on the ankle area.
-Trainers provide additional support to your ankle region so that your movement is not restricted while you are also safe while working out.
+The focus of trainers is to provide you with safety and stability while working out.
+As they focus more on the ankle area.
+Trainers provide additional support to your ankle region.
+So that your movement is not restricted while you are also safe while working out.

-These shoes also suit the need for cardio training quite well and can be worn in exercises such as treadmills and cross trainers, as well as can be worn during lifting weights.
-These shoes are also good for short distance runners, but not suited for long-distance runners, who will need to buy separate running shoes.
+These shoes also suit the need for cardio training quite well and can be worn in exercises such as treadmills and cross trainers.
+As well as this, they can be worn during lifting weights.
+These shoes are also good for short distance runners, but not suited for long-distance runners.
+In this case runners will need to buy separate running shoes.
 Trainers, however, don’t do much for back pain and gymgoers often complain of lower back pain because of the wrong shoes/posture.

 While wearing the wrong pair of shoes can be a major reason for lower back pain, they aren’t the only reason why people get backaches.
 Here’s a look at some other reasons that cause back pain: